arduino/help-center-content/content/Hardware/Nano Family/Use-the-built-in-sensors-on-Nano-33-BLE-Sense.md

 ## Motion, vibration and orientation

 The Inertial Measurement Unit (IMU) is a [LSM9DS1](https://www.st.com/resource/en/datasheet/lsm9ds1.pdf) chip that comes integrated in the board.
 It features a 3-axis accelerometer, 3-axis gyroscope and 3-axis magnetometer.
 This chip, made by ST Microelectronics, is a standard component supported by our library [ArduinoLSM9DS1](https://www.arduino.cc/en/Reference/ArduinoLSM9DS1) which contains example sketches to use the sensor.
-The library takes care of the sensor initialisation and sets its values as follows:
+The library takes care of the sensor initialization and sets its values as follows:

 - Accelerometer range is set at [-4,+4]g -/+0.122 mg
 - Gyroscope range is set at [-2000, +2000] dps +/-70 mdps